 Bukola Saraki Breaks Silence on Eruku Church Abduction

-• Saraki urged the Federal Government and security agencies to act swiftly to secure the victims’ release
+• Saraki urged the federal government and security agencies to act swiftly to secure the victims’ release

-Bukola Saraki, former governor of Kwara State, publicly addressed the recent abduction in Eruku town through a statement on Instagram on November 19.
-He described the incident as a terrorist attack that left some residents injured while others were kidnapped.
+Bukola Saraki, former governor of Kwara state, publicly addressed the recent abduction in Eruku town through a statement on Instagram on Wednesday, November 19.

 Bukola Saraki Breaks Silence on Eruku Church Abduction